 After the Audit: Fix, Then Track

 The audit's output is a ranked fix list, and the order is the same one the layers gave you.
 Clear reachability first, for the reasons Step 1 laid out.
 Then improve citability on your highest-value pages.
-Authority and entity work come last, because they are slower and matter less if the page was never reachable to begin with.
+Entity work comes last, because it is slower and matters less if the page was never reachable to begin with.
 Our AI search playbook covers each of those fixes in depth.

 A one-time audit sets the baseline, but AI answers drift, so the work does not end there.
 Once the obvious problems are fixed, switch to ongoing tracking to catch when a citation disappears or a competitor pulls ahead.
+The traffic side of that is easier to watch now: since May 13, 2026, GA4 assigns visits from assistants such as ChatGPT, Gemini, and Claude to a native AI Assistant channel automatically, though only from that date forward.
 Audit to diagnose, track to maintain.

 Whether you do this yourself or hire it out is a budget question.
-The audit above is fully DIY for a focused site.
-Agencies sell the same thing as a packaged engagement, which is worth it when the site is large or the work is continuous, though the deliverable should still be a prioritized fix list, not a vanity score.
-If you are choosing software to help, our rundown of GEO tools compares the options by what they actually check.
+The audit above is fully DIY for a focused site; agencies sell the same thing as a packaged engagement, which is worth it when the site is large or the work is continuous.
+If you are choosing software to help, our rundown of generative engine optimization (GEO) tools compares the options by what they check.

 Frequently Asked Questions